thoughtbot/ios-on-rails/book/rails/creating_a_geocoded_get_request.md

 And when we run our test again, our error has changed:

     ActionController::RoutingError:
-       uninitialized constant Api::V1::Events::NearestsController
+       uninitialized constant Api::V1::Events

 Nice!
-Time to define that controller.
+Our routes file now knows that we are looking for a controller within `Api::V1::Events` rather than the `EventsController`, but we haven't defined anything within that namespace.
+Time to define our controller.
 In the [`NearestsController`](https://github.com/thoughtbot/ios-on-rails/blob/master/example_apps/rails/app/controllers/api/v1/events/nearests_controller.rb), we will be using the [`near` scope](https://github.com/alexreisner/geocoder#location-aware-database-queries)